 What does teacher data literacy look like in action?

 Ms. Bullen’s Data-Rich Year follows one teacher throughout the school year as she puts her data literacy skills to work to tailor instruction, engage families, and improve her own practice.

 This vision of teacher data literacy has become a reality in many classrooms across the country.
-DQC’s public opinion research found that teachers are actively using data every day to improve student learning and growth:
+In 2019, DQC’s public opinion research found that teachers are actively using data every day to improve student learning and growth:

 - 86% use data to help plan instruction

 - 88% use data to identify learning goals for students

 - 89% use data to know what concepts students are learning

 Still, not every classroom is equipped with a data-literate teacher.
 And while many teachers are putting data to work for their students, most are going above and beyond to do so without the support of administrators and state leaders.

 On top of that, teachers are trying to use data to help their students succeed during the unprecedented challenges of the COVID-19 era.
 In 2020, 46% of teachers said they did not receive trainings or resources about how to assess student learning and progress during school closures.
 Seventy-eight percent of those teachers said that type of training would have been helpful, and 77% also said that they would like that kind of support in the future.